waldowaldo420/CS2---Essentials-External/README.md

 - Weapon group specific settings
 - Automatic config creation, saving, loading
 - OBS stream proof

+How to update:
+- Download and run a2x dumper while game is running
+- Navigate to "output" folder and copy files: offsets.json & client_dll.json
+- Paste offsets into the same folder with .exe

+How to use:
+- Run cs2 in FULLSCREEN WINDOWED
+- Open .exe

+Other:
+- Works on every resolution
+- Program can be opened before or during the game

+Disclaimer:
+- This project exists purely as a programming exercise.
+Using memory reading or overlay software in online games violates terms of service and is unfair to other players.
+This project should never be used in any online game or competitive environment.

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/9c277d35-3cf4-49f0-a6da-b61b62e6a110" />